dylanPowers/fib-server/README.md

 ## Configurations
 ### Published Server Port
 The published server port is configured from the FIB_PORT variable in the makefile.
-This can be easily found and tweaked if needed at the top of the makefile.
+This can be easily found at the top of the makefile.
+Run `make remove-all` after changing.